From Solo Tool to Team Infrastructure: Scaling Gluon for Production

 Gluon's answer is explicit governance:

-Supervision policies define auto-resume behavior per task -- from aggressive (minimal checks, fast turnaround) through conservative (the default) to fully manual.
-Post 3 covered the details; the point here is that teams need consistent policies across all their agents, not ad-hoc decisions per developer.
+- Supervision policies define auto-resume behavior per task, from aggressive through conservative (the default) to fully manual.
+Post 3 covered the details; the point at team scale is consistent policies across all agents, not ad-hoc decisions per developer.

-Circuit breakers (the 3-state pattern from Post 3) stop runaway loops before they drain budgets.
-At team scale, this is non-negotiable -- you can't rely on someone watching every agent.
+- Circuit breakers (the 3-state pattern from Post 3) stop runaway loops before they drain budgets -- non-negotiable when no one can watch every agent.

-100% audit logging records every decision, every cost, every tool call.
-Compliance and accountability are built in, not bolted on.
+- 100% audit logging records every decision, cost, and tool call.
+Accountability is built in, not bolted on.

-Cost visibility tracks token spend, API calls, and cost-per-run.
-Cost caps are enforced.
-Agents with runaway expenses don't surprise you with a $5,000 bill.
+- Cost visibility tracks token spend, API calls, and cost-per-run, with enforced caps so no agent surprises you with a $5,000 bill.

 The Role Shift: From Code Writer to Orchestrator